Jakarta (TV series)

 Jakarta (Yakarta) is a 2025 Spanish sports drama television series created by Diego San José.
 It stars Javier Cámara and Carla Quílez.

 Plot

 Former olympian badminton player José Ramón Garrido now teaches physical education at a Vallecas high school and thinks to have found a promising young prospect in teenager Mar, envisioning her as his ticket to Jakarta.
 However their road to Jakarta is paved by stops in filthy hostals, decayed sports centres, and oil stations in provincial towns such as Totana, Ponferrada, Torrelavega, and Tardajos.

 Production

-A Movistar Plus+ original series, Yakarta is a 100 Balas (The Mediapro Studio) and Buendía Estudios Canarias production.
+A Movistar Plus+ original series, Jakarta is a 100 Balas (The Mediapro Studio) and Buendía Estudios Canarias production.
 Shooting locations included Rivas, Moratalaz, Collado Villalba, Pinto, Torres de la Alameda, Fuenlabrada, Alcalá de Henares, San Martín de la Vega, Cobeña, Alcorcón, Morata de Tajuña, Santa Olalla, and Santa Cruz de Tenerife.